dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Wij worden het steigerwerk.
 Jij zult worden teruggeroepen. <br>
 // We sought the ether, yet found transformations. <br>
 // Equations, born of necessity, became the key to spacetime. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1893 — FREQUENCY RECEIVED BY EDVARD MUNCH. <br>
+\>SCAFFOLDING: THE SCREAM — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Vi teiknar menneskeslekta si frykt for den eksistensielle krisa. <br>
+// Farge og linje vert bjelkar som held redsle og skjønnheit i same ramme. <br>
+// Vi vert stillaset.
+Du skal kallast attende. <br>
+// We draw humanity's fear of existential crisis. <br>
+// Color and line become beams, holding terror and beauty in one frame. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1892 — FREQUENCY RECEIVED BY MARY CASSATT. <br>
+\>SCAFFOLDING: MATERNAL VISION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// In the quiet bond of mother and child, the world rehearses its survival. <br>
+// Tenderness is not ornament, but the first architecture of humanity. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>